adbrucker/tuos-latex/tuos-fonts/README.md

 content.

 ## License
-This project is licensed under a 2-clause BSD-style license.
+This project is dual-licensed under a 2-clause BSD-style license and/or the LPPL version 1 or any later version.